yblir/vllm-learn/docs/source/models/pooling_models.md

 vLLM also supports pooling models, including embedding, reranking and reward models.

-In vLLM, pooling models implement the {class}`~vllm2.model_executor.models.VllmModelForPooling` interface.
+In vLLM, pooling models implement the {class}`~vllm.model_executor.models.VllmModelForPooling` interface.
-These models use a {class}`~vllm2.model_executor.layers.Pooler` to extract the final hidden states of the input before returning them.
+These models use a {class}`~vllm.model_executor.layers.Pooler` to extract the final hidden states of the input before returning them.

 :::{note}